Pelicannibal/Portfolio-Site/README.md

 # Portfolio Site
-This webapp is Dominick's portfolio
+This webapp is Dominick's portfolio.